A simple sweet potato recipe by Saliha Mahmood Ahmed.

 A spicy Indian salad from Asma Khan to serve with Raan Lamb or curries.

-An Anglo Indian dish from Madhur Jaffrey’s ” Ultimate Curry Bible”.
-Serve with rice, chutneys and relishes.
+An unusual but delicious dish from ” Madhur Jaffrey’s Ultimate Curry Bible”.

-A rich and creamy chicken dish from Madhur Jaffrey’s ” Indian Cookery”.
+A Keralan dish from Madhur Jaffrey’s ” A Taste of India”.